 Greg Miraglia is an LGBT activist, college professor of LGBT studies and criminal justice, author, radio host and producer, and professional speaker.
-He has a Masters Degree in Education, a Bachelors Degree in Business, and is a graduate of the California Commission On Peace Officer Standards and Training Master Instructor Development Program.
+He has a Master’s Degree in Education, a Bachelor’s Degree in Business, and is a graduate of the California Commission On Peace Officer Standards and Training Master Instructor Development Program.

 In 2011, he authored curriculum for an accredited LGBT Studies Program now offered by Napa Valley College.
 This was the second program of its type offered by a California college.
-He expanded the program in 2018 to offer an Associates Degree.
+He expanded the program in 2018 to offer an Associate Degree.
 In July of 2013, Mr. Miraglia was awarded the “Dr. John W. Rice Diversity Award” by the Chancellor of the California Community College system for his work developing hate crime prevention and diversity education programs.
 He is a nationally recognized speaker and expert on LGBT issues in the law enforcement profession and education.
 Most recently, he authored Assembly Bill 2504 which provides LGBT awareness training for California law enforcement officers and 9-1-1 dispatchers.
 Mr. Miraglia developed the first certified LGBT Awareness For Law Enforcement online training course and a train the trainer program in response to this Bill.

 After coming out himself in 2004, Mr. Miraglia decided to work with others in law enforcement who are still struggling with the pervasive homophobia that still exists in many areas of the law enforcement, the fire service, and EMS profession.
-He authored three books including Coming Out From Behind The Badge and American Heroes Coming Out From Behind The Badge.
+He authored three books including Coming Out from Behind the Badge and American Heroes Coming Out from Behind the Badge.

 “The best law enforcement work is done by people for people.
 We are a profession of people and to that end we share many common human attributes including our sexuality.
 The variety of sexual orientation found in men and women transcends all races, ethnicities, nationalities, religions, and countries.
 It also transcends every law enforcement agency serving and protecting every community.
 It is not a choice, but rather a part of how we were created.
 Although it can be masked, it cannot ever be changed.
 It is a part of every human being who carries a badge.”
 Greg Miraglia, M.A.
 Ed.